Ida-2014

 As the film progresses the plot becomes tough to follow and many questions resonate.
 Who is paying to watch parents emotionally tortured?
 How can Cassandra seemingly come and go as she pleases and remain a prisoner?
 Why, years later, is Matthew still a suspect?

-These points seem way too plot-driven for my taste and seem to be simply created to further the plot.
-The main villain- Mika- is a weird guy for sure, but what is his motivation?
+These points seem too plot-driven for my taste and seem to be created to further the plot.
+The main villain- Mika- is a weird guy but what is his motivation?
 Why is he part of the kidnapping syndicate?
 What is anyone’s motivation besides Matthew and Tina striving to get their daughter back?
-This is not explained.

 The casting of some of the actors is problematic- I had difficulty buying Enos working as a maid in a small town- she is way too glamorous a woman for that to be believed.

-Similarly, the casting of Rosario Dawson and Scott Speedman as central detectives in the case seems unrealistic.
+Similarly, casting Rosario Dawson and Scott Speedman as central detectives in the case seems unrealistic.
 The film is pure fantasy- these actors are too good-looking to be believable as upstate New York, small-town, detectives.

 While very handsome, Ryan Reynolds is the only actor I bought as a grizzled, broken father with a glimmer of hope that his daughter is still alive.